Yasmani Grandal Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the eighth-ranked team ERA among all league pitching staffs (3.85).
+- The 7.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 29th in MLB.

-- The Guardians surrender the 10th-fewest home runs in baseball (49 total, one per game).
+- The Guardians have the ninth-ranked team ERA among all league pitching staffs (3.83).

-- Allen (1-1 with a 3.04 ERA and 29 strikeouts in 26 2/3 innings pitched) makes the start for the Guardians, his sixth of the season.
+- The Guardians give up the ninth-fewest home runs in baseball (50 total, one per game).

-- In his most recent time out on Thursday against the Chicago White Sox, the lefty tossed 5 2/3 innings, giving up one earned run while surrendering seven hits.
+- Quantrill makes the start for the Guardians, his 10th of the season.
+He is 2-2 with a 4.06 ERA and 29 strikeouts in 51 2/3 innings pitched.

-- The 24-year-old has put up a 3.04 ERA and 9.8 strikeouts per nine innings across five games this season, while allowing a batting average of .282 to his opponents.
+- The righty last appeared on Friday against the New York Mets, when he went 5 2/3 innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.